poulti/brain-pages/docs/autonomous-underearth-house.md

 # Primary input and output
 ## Electricity generation
 - Solar panels, would take a large area on the surface, giving exposure/weakness.
 Maybe could be deployed in the morning and packed/closed in the evening?
 - Water turbine from river - from youtube video, this was enough to power a pump to give water, but not power the whole thing.
+And if the river dries out from global warming, kills that's a SPOF.
 - Wind turbine: even worse in term of attack surface?
 ## Water production
 - Filter river/mountain water nearby?